Posted: October 23, 2016

 (That is an hypothetical example.
 If you know something can break,

 such as a database connection, then you should always enclose it in a

 Isolate and reproduce the bug

 This point is linked to the previous one.
 You may or may not have isolated the line(s) causing the bug, but maybe the issue is not always raised.
 It can depend on many other things: the program or function parameters, the network status, the amount of memory available, the decisions of the OS scheduler, the user rights on the system or on some files, etc. More generally, any assumption you made on any external dependency can appear to be wrong (even if it's right 99% of the time).
 According to the context, try to isolate the set of conditions that trigger the bug.
-It can be as simple as "when there is no internet connection", or as complicated as "when the CPU load of some external machine is too high, it's a leap year, and the input contains illegal utf-8 characters" (ok, that one is fucked up; but it surely happens!).
+It can be as simple as "when there is no internet connection", or as complicated as "when the CPU load of some external machine is too high, it's a leap year, and the input contains illegal utf-8 characters" (ok, that one is a lot, but it surely happens!).
 But you need to reliably be able to reproduce the bug, in order to be sure later that you indeed fixed it.

 Of course when the bug is triggered at every run, it can be frustrating that your program never works but it will in general be easier to fix.